mirisuzanne/miriamsuzanne/content/who.rst

 ===

-**Eric A. Meyer** is a multimedia artist specializing in collaborative creation, writing, and performance.
+**Eric A. Meyer** is a multimedia artist based in Denver, CO.
 He is a co-founder, designer, and web developer with OddBird_;
-multi-instrumentalist and poet with `Teacup Gorilla`_;
+musician and poet with `Teacup Gorilla`_;
-and all-around co-sucker with `Vicious Trap`_.
+and writer/producer/performer with `Vicious Trap`_.
 He is also the creator of Susy_, and a core contributor to Compass_.

+Before all that, Eric was the
-Formerly Artistic Director of `New World Arts`_ and Technical Director of `The LIDA Project`_,
+Artistic Director for `New World Arts`_, and Technical Director at `The LIDA Project`_.
-Eric is currently developing
-a clusterfuck opera
-with Vicious Trap,
-a multimedia novel
-with OddBird & Teacup Gorilla, and an open-source queer memory of the body with anyone who is interested.

-A selection of Eric's poetry will be published by EOAGH_ this spring, in conjunction with their upcoming
+A selection of Eric's poetry will be published by EOAGH_ this spring, in a digital adendum to
-“Anthology of Trans and Genderqueer Poetry.”
+"`Troubling the Line`_: Trans and Genderqueer Poetry and Poetics", and exerpts from his new novel will appear in
+`Exit Strata`_'s Print!
+Vol. 3
+and accompanying art installation.

 .. _OddBird: http://oddbird.net/
 .. _Teacup Gorilla: http://teacupgorilla.com/